 Gerald Alston left the group for a moderately successful solo career in 1988, and was replaced by former Cameo vocalist Roger Harris.
 The group's 1989 Sweet Talk album on small Valley Vue Records stiffed, and Lovett left the following year for medical reasons.
-With the group's two most visible members gone, founding member Sonny Bivins reconstituted the group with some new members and continued touring, ultimately landing a record deal with Hektoen Records for 1994's Manhattans Now LP.
+Kelly left the group to pursue teaching (he had a degree in Biology).
+With the group's most visible members gone, founding member Sonny Bivins reconstituted the group with Harris and some new members and continued touring, ultimately landing a record deal with Hektoen Records for 1994's Manhattans Now LP.
 A number of personnel changes have occurred after that, but the Bivins-led Manhattans continued to perform internationally in multi-act soul music shows for more than two decades.

 In 1993 a healthier Blue Lovett wooed Alston back and added David Tyson (brother of the Temptations' Ron Tyson) and Troy May to form a more familiar version of the Manhattans (often billed as "The Manhattans Featuring Gerald Alston and Blue Lovett"), in time for the group's 30th anniversary.
 That version of the act toured extensively in multi-group Soul music shows and recorded a very good "Live in South Africa" album in 2000.
 The group found some of its most loyal fans in South Africa, where much of their public appearances were broadcast on national television.